marcinbiegun/exercises/elixir-mars-water/README.md

 ## Task description

-Your are given an input with is a string containing a number of digits separated by spaces.
+Your are given an input string containing digitss separated by spaces.

 Sample input: